-Puppies With Purpose (PWP) is an organization in Columbia, Missouri that allows Collegiate Students and the Columbia community to raise puppies to become CHAMP service dogs.
+Puppies With Purpose (PWP) is CHAMP's program in Columbia, Missouri that allows Collegiate Students and the Columbia community to raise puppies to become CHAMP service dogs.
 The students, under the guidance of PWP's Director, Terri Tucker-Warhover, DVM, raise and socialize our puppies at Mizzou and throughout the Columbia, MO area.

 The PWP students are very dedicated, and meet regularly during the school year to work with the puppies and learn about puppy-raising: everything from potty training to walking politely on a loose leash.
 Students learn positive reinforcement techniques to gently guide the puppies towards our goal of happy, confident puppies that are ready for our prison training program in Vandalia, MO.